 Wave the checkered flag, the race for legal sports betting in Arizona is finished.
 On April 12th, 2021, the Arizona state senate passed HB 2772 by a 23-6 margin, approving both online and retail sports betting in the state.
 There was a lot of uncertainty in the build up, but ultimately it all came together pretty quickly.
 An ally of the effort, Gov. Doug Ducey put pen to paper just a few days later on April 15th.
-Legal, regulated online sports betting is on the way to Arizona and is likely to arrive on (or around) September 9th, the proposed ‘go live’ date.
+The first legal, regulated wagers in the state were placed on September 9th, 2021, with a variety of popular nationwide bookmakers hitting the market.

-Curious about future Arizona mobile sportsbooks?
-Keep reading – we’ll catch you up on everything there is to know about Arizona’s new legislation and the kind of market sports bettors can expect in the state.
-We’ll talk about when betting will be available, how it became legal, which sportsbooks you’ll be able to bet with, eligibility requirements, promotions, and more.
+Curious about Arizona mobile sportsbooks?
+Keep reading – we’ll catch you up on everything there is to know about Arizona’s new legislation and the kind of market that is available now in the state.
+We’ll talk about the September ’21 launch, how it became legal, which sportsbooks you can bet with, eligibility requirements, promotions, and more.

 Key Arizona sports betting info

-Now that Arizona sports betting is a confirmed reality, let’s dig in to core details that will shape the state’s market.
+Now that Arizona sports betting is live, let’s dig in to core details that shape the state’s market.
 Let’s start with who can bet:

 Arizona sports betting law